Sextans: A Streaming Accelerator for General-Purpose Sparse-Matrix Dense-Matrix Multiplication: Evaluation

 \subsubsection{Energy Efficiency.}

 We compare the energy efficiency of the four evaluated platforms in Figure \ref{figure:energy}.
-The energy efficiency is defined as $p/(t\cdot\text{TDP})$ where $p$ is the problem size, $t$ is the execution time, and TDP is the thermal design power (listed in Table \ref{table:platforms}).
-For CDF $< 0.5$ (50\%), \sextansASIC has the highest energy efficiency, successively followed by V100, \sextansFPGA, and K80.
-For CDF $< 0.3$ (30\%), the energy efficiency of \sextansFPGA is even higher than that of V100.
-The geomean energy efficiency of K80, \sextansFPGA, V100, and \sextansASIC are $4.60\times10^7$ FLOP/J, $1.53\times10^8$ FLOP/J, $1.99\times10^8$ FLOP/J, and $2.27\times10^8$ FLOP/J respectively.
-The maximum energy efficiency of the four platforms are $4.26\times10^8$ FLOP/J, $8.05\times10^8$ FLOP/J, $2.29\times10^9$ FLOP/J, and $1.15\times10^9$ FLOP/J respectively.
+The energy efficiency is defined as $p/(t\cdot\text{Power})$ where $p$ is the problem size, $t$ is the execution time, and Power is the power consumption of a specific platform (listed in Table \ref{table:platforms}).
+The energy efficiency of \sextansFPGA and \sextansASIC is similar.
+The geomean energy efficiency of K80, \sextansFPGA, V100, and \sextansASIC are $1.06\times10^8$ FLOP/J, $6.63\times10^8$ FLOP/J, $2.07\times10^8$ FLOP/J, and $7.10\times10^8$ FLOP/J respectively. \sextansFPGA is $6.25\times$ better than K80 and $3.20\times$ better than V100.
+Normalized to K80, the energy efficiency improvements of \sextansFPGA, V100, and \sextansASIC are $6.25\times$, $1.95\times$, and $6.70\times$, respectively.
+The maximum energy efficiency of the four platforms are $9.83\times10^8$ FLOP/J, $3.48\times10^9$ FLOP/J, $2.40\times10^9$ FLOP/J, and $3.60\times10^9$ FLOP/J respectively.